OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 ### A new ECS target

 The proposed ECS support starts with a new target that represents an ECS cluster.
-This target defines the AWS credentials used to access an ECS cluster, the AWS region, and the name of the cluster:
+This target references the AWS credentials used to access an ECS cluster, the AWS region, and the name of the cluster:

 ![](https://via.placeholder.com/500x300 "width=500")